davolcu/vue-super-components/README.md

 export default SuperComponent(ChildComponent, ParentComponent);
 ```

-Since we're defining the exact same method on this ChildComponent, the `$parent` attribute will be created, containing the originial method from the parent.
+Since we're defining the exact same method on this ChildComponent, the `$super` attribute will be created, containing the originial method from the parent.

 #### Example 2.2